tonehunt-org/tonehunt/README.md

 ```
 SUPABASE_URL=<your Supabase URL>
 SUPABASE_KEY=<your Supabase secret key>
-DATABASE_URL=<your local database URL>
+DATABASE_UEL=<your Database Connection String>
 ```

-Replace <your Supabase URL> and <your Supabase secret key> with your actual Supabase URL and secret key, respectively.
-Replace <your local database URL> with the URL of your local database.
+Replace `your Supabase URL`, `your Supabase secret key` and `your Database URL` with your actual Supabase URL, secret key and connection string, respectively.

 6. Set up the local database

-Run the following command in your terminal to set up the local database:
+Run the following command in your terminal to set up the database:
 ```
 npx prisma migrate dev
 ```

-This will run the Prisma migrations and create the necessary tables in your local database.
+This will run the Prisma migrations and create the necessary tables in your database.

 5. Start the server